Singularity structures and impacts on parameter estimation in finite mixtures of distributions: Introduction

-One of the simplest instances is the singularity of Fisher information matrix in an (overfitted) finite mixture that includes a homogeneous distribution, a setting studied by \cite{Kiefer-82}. \cite{Chesher-Lee-86} analyzed a test of heterogeneity based on finite mixtures, addressing the challenge arising from the aforementioned singularity.
-Recent works on the related topic include \cite{Castelle-1997, Castelle-1999, Hanfeng_Chen-2001, Chen-2003, Gassiat_2014, Shimotsu-2014}. \cite{Rotnitzky-2000} investigated likelihood-based parameter estimation in a somewhat general parametric modeling framework, subject to the constraint that the Fisher information matrix is one rank deficient.
-For overfitted finite mixtures, \cite{Chen1992} showed that under a condition of strong identifiability, there are estimators which achieve the generic convergence rate $n^{-1/4}$ for parameter estimation.
-Recent works also established generic behaviors of estimation under somewhat broader settings of overfitted finite mixture models with both maximum likelihood estimation and Bayesian estimation \cite{Rousseau-Mengersen-11,Nguyen-13,Ho-Nguyen-EJS-16}.
-Under sufficiently strong identifiability conditions for kernel densities, a sharp local minimax lower bound of parameter estimation in over-fitted finite mixture models were recently obtained \cite{Kahn-2015}.
+One of the simplest instances is the singularity of Fisher information matrix in an (over-fitted) finite mixture that includes a homogeneous distribution, a setting studied by~\cite{Kiefer-82}.~\cite{Chesher-Lee-86} analyzed a test of heterogeneity based on finite mixtures, addressing the challenge arising from the aforementioned singularity.
+Recent works on the related topic include~\cite{Castelle-1997, Castelle-1999, Hanfeng_Chen-2001, Chen-2003, Drton_AOS_2009,Gassiat_2014, Shimotsu-2014}.
+Moreover, model selection under singular models is given a book-length treatment in a seminal contribution by Watanabe~\cite{Watanabe-book}.
+Building upon this framework, Drton and Plummer~\cite{Drton_JRSSB_2017} studied finite mixture based model selection under singularity.
+Focusing on the estimation of \emph{parameters} of interest, \cite{Rotnitzky-2000} investigated likelihood-based estimation methods in a somewhat general parametric modeling framework, subject to the constraint that the Fisher information matrix is one rank deficient.
+For overfitted finite mixtures,~\cite{Chen1992} showed that under a condition of strong identifiability, there are estimators which achieve the generic convergence rate $n^{-1/4}$ for parameter estimation.
+Recent works also established generic behaviors of estimation under somewhat broader settings of over-fitted finite mixture models with both maximum likelihood estimation and Bayesian estimation~\cite{Rousseau-Mengersen-11,Nguyen-13,Ho-Nguyen-EJS-16}.
+Under sufficiently strong identifiability conditions for kernel densities, a sharp local minimax lower bound of parameter estimation in over-fitted finite mixture models was recently obtained~\cite{Kahn-2015}.